apache/echarts-doc/en/option/partial/parallel.md

 + [parallel](~parallel)

-    The configuration item of this parallel coordinate system is『coordinate system』itsel.one series (`series`) or many series (like 『Beijing』、『Shanghai』、『Guangzhou』in the above picture is a series respectively.)
-They can share thi『coordinate system』
+    The configuration item of this parallel coordinate is『coordinate』itsel.one series (`series`) or many series (like 『Beijing』、『Shanghai』、『Guangzhou』in the above picture is a series respectively.)
+They can share thi『coordinate』

-    The same as other coordinate systems, multiple coordinate systems can be created.
+    The same as other coordinates, multiple coordinates can be created.

     Location setting is also carried out here.

 + [parallelAxis](~parallelAxis)

-    This is axis configuration of 『coordinate system』.
+    This is axis configuration of 『coordinate』.
 Naturally, multiple axes are needed.

-    Among which are attributes of  [parallelAxis.parallelIndex](~parallelAxis.parallelIndex), assigning this『axis』in which『coordinate system』.
-Use the first 『coordinate system』by default.
+    Among which are attributes of  [parallelAxis.parallelIndex](~parallelAxis.parallelIndex), assigning this『axis』in which『coordinate』.
+Use the first 『coordinate』by default.

 + [series-parallel](~series-parallel)

     This is the definition of『series』.
-Series will be drawn to『coordinate system』.
+Series will be drawn to『coordinate』.

-    Among which are attributes of [series-parallel.parallelIndex](~series-parallel.parallelIndex), assigning usage of which『coordinate system』.Use the first 『coordinate system』by default.
+    Among which are attributes of [series-parallel.parallelIndex](~series-parallel.parallelIndex), assigning usage of which『coordinate』.Use the first 『coordinate』by default.

 **Configuration note and best practices**